MatthijsKamstra/kluez-sortable/dts2hx.md

 remove `@:jsRequire("sortablejs")` and add `@:native('Sortable')`

 1. we will use the embedded js in the html
-2. we want to make sure it uses the name `Sortable` and not `Sortablejs`
+2. we want to make sure it uses the name `Sortable` when transpiling and not `Sortablejs`